pharmbio/big-data_course/cloud_and_docker_lab/Docker_and_Jupyter.md

     sudo docker run hello-world

 Another example is to run a docker container with latest ubuntu and print hello to the screen from inside container

     sudo docker run ubuntu:latest /bin/bash -c "echo Hello World"

-Another example is to run a docker container with latest ubuntu and print hello to a file from inside container
+Another example is to run a docker container with latest ubuntu and print hello to a file from inside container, the `-v` switch is mounting your "Present Working Directory" to directory `/data/` in the container.
+Inside the container bash is executing command `echo Hello World` and directing output into file `/data/hello-from.container.txt`

-    sudo docker run -v $PWD:/data ubuntu:latest /bin/bash -c "echo Hello World > /data/hello-fom.container.txt"
+    sudo docker run -v $PWD:/data ubuntu:latest /bin/bash -c "echo Hello World > /data/hello-from.container.txt"

+Now you can check that the file is there by listing files in directory with `ls` command.

+And write contents of the newly file onto screen with `cat hello-from.container.txt`

 ## Jupyter